-- The county auditor shall make available for inspection a public information list containing the name, address, year of birth, telephone number if provided & voting history of each registered voter in the county.
-(Note: A paper copy is not kept on hand.
-For a requested visual inspection, print a public information list for the district requested or allow for viewing of electronic report). - The Public Information List will include the voting history of the PNP, but, NOT the major party choice of the voter. - All PNP voters and their party choice of ballot will be shared with the chairs of each of the major parties after data entry is complete (approx. 42 days after the election). - A separate, different report is being built that will be generated by the OSS and the OSS will distribute the "party choice" directly to the chairs after voting history and EDR data entry is complete. - The public information list may be inspected by registered voters or copies can be purchased by registered voters for a fee from the OSS.
-The public information list will not include a PNP voter's choice of major party ballot. - To inspect or purchase a public information list a registered voter must provide identification & submit a written request stating that they will not use the list for purposes unrelated to elections, political activities or law enforcement. - A registered voter may request to withhold their voter information from the public information list.
-The OSS webpage I Fear For My Personal Safety explains this and other options. (http://www.sos.state.mn.us/elections-voting/register-to-vote/i-fear-for-my-personal-safety/).
+- The county auditor shall make available for inspection a public information list containing the name, address, year of birth, telephone number if provided and voting history of each registered voter in the county. - Note: If a paper copy is not available.
+When a visual inspection is requested, print a public information list for the district requested or allow for viewing of an electronic report. - The Public Information List will include the voting history of the PNP, but NOT the major party choice of the voter. - All PNP voters and their party choice of ballot will be shared with the chair of that major party after data entry is complete (approx. 42 days after the election). - A separate, different report is generated by the OSS and the OSS will distribute the separated "party choice" lists to the major party chairs after voting history and EDR data entry is complete. - The public information list may be inspected by registered voters or copies can be purchased by registered voters for a fee from the OSS.
+The public information list will not include a PNP voter's choice of major party ballot. - To inspect or purchase a public information list a registered voter must provide identification & submit a written request stating that they will not use the list for purposes unrelated to elections, political activities, or law enforcement. - A registered voter may request to withhold their voter information from the public information list.
+The OSS webpage I Fear For My Personal Safety explains this and other options.
 M.S.
 201.091; M.R.
 8200.6100-6400

-6.3 SVRS RECORDS PENDING QUEUES
+6.3 SVRS PENDING QUEUES

-Because the Presidential Nomination Primary is being held earlier in the calendar year than other state elections, it will be important for election officials across the state to review and process records placed into SVRS pending queues beginning in December of 2019.
+Because the presidential nomination primary is being held earlier in the calendar year than other state elections, it is important for election officials across the state to review and process records placed into SVRS pending queues beginning in December of 2023.